Additional reasons to remove wisdom teeth.

 A) Wisdom teeth that cause pain.

-- The most common reason why people seek an evaluation of their wisdom teeth is because they have experienced a painful episode.
+- The most common reason why people seek an evaluation of their wisdom teeth is because they’ve recently experienced a painful episode.

 - Having pain is the most common third molar symptom.
 33% of patients who experience problems report having it.
 Pogrel (2007) [page references]